Rineloricaria quadrensis

-Rineloricaria quadrensis is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in coastal streams and freshwater lagoons between Tramandaí and Torres in the state of Rio Grande do Sul in Brazil.
-The species reaches 14.7 cm (5.8 inches) in standard length and is believed to be a facultative air-breather.
+Rineloricaria quadrensis is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish occurs in coastal streams and freshwater lagoons in the southern Brazilian states of Santa Catarina and Rio Grande do Sul.
+This species reaches a standard length of 14.7 cm and is believed to be a facultative air-breather.